 I am a little behind.

-It is the curse of the history minor; we tend to keep it all, each piece of each part of us we love, even when it adds up, even when it hurts.
+It is the curse of the history minor; we tend to keep it all, each piece of each part of us we love, even when it topples over the top of us, even when it hurts.

 Occasionally I saved nearly everything related to a moment which I was sure was world-altering, but as time passed, it just…. wasn’t.